Cruzeiro EC

-The club was founded on 2 January 1921, by sportsmen from the Italian colony of Belo Horizonte as Palestra Itália.
+The club was founded on 2 January 1921, by sportsmen from the Italian colony of Belo Horizonte as Società Sportiva Palestra Itália.
 As a result of the Second World War, the Brazilian federal government banned the use of any symbols referring to the Axis powers in 1942.
-The club board members rebaptized the club with the name of a leading national symbol: the Cruzeiro do Sul's constellation.
-Cruzeiro play their home games at the Mineirão stadium, which currently holds up to 62,547 spectators.
+On October 7, 1942, club board members renamed the club with the name of a leading national symbol: the Cruzeiro do Sul's constellation.
+Cruzeiro play their home games at the Mineirão stadium, which currently holds up to 61,919 spectators.
 Cruzeiro's regular kit colors are blue shirts and white shorts with white socks.

 Cruzeiro is one of Brazil's most successful clubs.
-It won the Campeonato Brasileiro Série A for the first time in 1966, after defeating Santos' Os Santásticos in the final series.
-Cruzeiro has won the Brasileirão again in 2003, 2013 and 2014, obtaining the best campaign in the present format of the competition.
-Cruzeiro has also won record six Copa do Brasil titles and the Campeonato Mineiro 39 times.
-Cruzeiro won the defunct state competitions Taça Minas Gerais five times, the Copa dos Campeões Mineiros twice, Copa Sul Minas twice, the Torneio Início 10 times and the Supercampeonato Mineiro once.
+It won the Campeonato Brasileiro Série A for the first time in 1966, after defeating Santos' Santásticos in the final series.
+Cruzeiro has won the Brasileirão again in 2003, 2013 and 2014, obtaining the best-ever campaign in the present format of the competition in 2003 with 100 points.
+Cruzeiro has also won record six Copa do Brasil titles and the Campeonato Mineiro 38 times.
+Cruzeiro won the defunct state competitions Taça Minas Gerais five times, the Copa dos Campeões Mineiros twice, the Copa Sul-Minas twice, the Torneio Início 8 times and the Supercampeonato Mineiro once.
 A Raposa also obtained many international laurels such as two Copa Libertadores, two Supercopa Libertadores, one Recopa Sudamericana, one Copa de Oro and one Copa Master de Supercopa.
 Cruzeiro is one of the two Brazilian clubs to complete the Domestic Treble, a feat accomplished in 2003 after winning the Campeonato Mineiro, the 2003 Copa do Brasil and the 2003 Brasileirão.

 Cruzeiro hold a long-standing rivalry against Atlético Mineiro.
-It has contributed many key and famous players towards Brazil's FIFA World Cup squads such as Piazza, Tostão, Nelinho, Ronaldo, Luisão, Alex, Maicon, Cris, Jairzinho, Rivaldo and Edílson among so many others.
+It has contributed many key and famous players towards Brazil's FIFA World Cup squads such as Wilson Piazza, Tostão, Nelinho, Ronaldo, Luisão, Alex, Maicon, Cris, Dida, Jairzinho, Rivaldo and Edílson among many others, as well as towards other countries' FIFA World Cup squads, including Roberto Perfumo and Juan Pablo Sorín from Argentina, and Giorgian de Arrascaeta from Uruguay.